AaltoSciComp/scicomp-docs/triton/apps/python.rst

 **virtualenv** does not work with Anaconda, use ``conda`` instead.

--  Load the miniconda module.
+-  Load the mamba module.
 You should look up the version and use load same version each time you source the environment::

-       ## Load miniconda first.
+       ## Load mamba first.
 This must always be done before activating the env!
-       $ module load miniconda
+       $ module load mamba

 -  Create an environment.
 This needs to be done once::

        ## create environment with the packages you require
-       $ conda create -n ENV_NAME python pip ipython tensorflow-gpu pandas ...
+       $ mamba create -n ENV_NAME python pip ipython tensorflow-gpu pandas ...

 -  Activate the environment.
 This needs to be done every time you load the environment::